doug-pires/de-fipe/docs/index2.md

 - Our project will run without errors due to `xpaths` strings.
 ## Failure
 - Pay attention if raises exception, because `xpaths` changes a lot.
+## Challenges
+For being a Scraper we need to Get content, save as Delta, read later again to reuse in other steps.